 Clinical Feeding Evaluation: A speech-language pathologist evaluates and treats children with less complex feeding problems that may include slow progression to solid foods, gagging on textures, or immature feeding skills.

-Videoflouroscopic Swallow Study: When a child has suspected dysphagia (swallowing problems) or is at risk for aspiration, a radiography study, known as a Videoflouroscopic Swallow Study (Modified Barium Swallow Study), may be completed.
+Videofluoroscopic Swallow Study: When a child has suspected dysphagia (swallowing problems) or is at risk for aspiration, a radiography study, known as a Videofluoroscopic Swallow Study (Modified Barium Swallow Study), may be completed.
 During this study, a speech-language pathologist works with pediatric radiology staff to take images as the child swallows various consistencies of barium to assess swallow function.